failsafe-go/failsafe-go.dev/comparisons.md

 - Failsafe-go circuit breakers can be configured with separate failure and success thresholds.
 - Failsafe-go circuit breakers can be triggered by execution errors or results.
 - Failsafe-go provides several circuit breaker event listeners.
+- Failsafe-go circuit breakers can be manually operated.
 - Failsafe-go circuit breakers can be [composed][policy-composition] with other policies.

 {% include common-links.html %}